Contributed By McDermott Will & Emery

-The SARL is a limited liability company which may be formed with only one shareholder.
+The SARL is a limited liability company that may be formed with only one shareholder.
 Unlike in an SA, the minimum share capital is only EUR1.

 In SARLs, the articles of association must be updated when shares are transferred, as the articles of association must contain an up-to-date list of shareholders along with details of their shareholdings.
 The articles of association of SARLs are available to the public.

-The SAS is a limited liability company which may also be formed with a sole shareholder.
-As in the case of SARLs, the minimum share capital of an SAS is EUR1.
+The SAS is a limited liability company that may also be formed with a sole shareholder.
+Like a SARL, the minimum share capital of an SAS is EUR1.

 Although SASs cannot offer securities to the public (as opposed to SAs), they are allowed to raise capital through private placements.